embedly/embedly-docs/endpoints/auth.rst

 * `OAuth Libaries <http://oauth.net/code/>`_

-The only difference using Embedly's version of OAuth is that there is no user and therefore no Access token.
+The only difference using Embedly's version of OAuth is that there is no user and therefore no Access Token.
 This simplifies things greatly and every OAuth library lets developers make 2 legged requests.
-Generally all you need to do is use an empty string ("") for both the Access Key and Secret.
+Generally all you need to do is use an empty string (``""``) for both the Access Key and Secret.
 The following is an example of using the `python-oauth2
 <https://github.com/simplegeo/python-oauth2>`_ library::

     import time